MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 The first thing to do is to create an Application Insights resource in Azure if you don't have one.
 For more information, see [Create an Application Insights resource](/azure/azure-monitor/app/create-new-resource).

-The Application Insights resource is assigned an instrumentation key.
-Copy this key because you'll need it to enable Application Insights in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)]
+The Application Insights resource is assigned an instrumentation key, which you can see on the **Overview** page for the resource in Azure.
+Copy this key because you'll need it to enable Application Insights in the extension.

 ## Add the Application Insights Key to the extension's app.json